AndyN9/technologies-comparison/README.md

 Comparing related topics is one of the most effective ways **for me to learn**.
 This repository houses **my notes** as well as application examples of various web technologies, with a focus on micro web frameworks and JavaScript-based user interfaces.

 ## Application Examples
+>“Programming is a skill best acquired by practice and example rather than from books.”
+>
+> ― Alan Turing

 ### 401k Contribution Library
 - [JavaScript Version](javascript/401k-contribution)